iqbal-lab-org/QCovid/README.md

 * Single vs. paired reads (i.e. Nanopore vs. Illumina)
 * Amplicon primers

+# What does this code do for a sample?

+1. Per sample, map reads to the reference and mark positions which do not have read support (useful for looking for amplicon dropout)
+2. PEr consensus assembly, map reads to the consensus and mask positions which do not have read support

 ## Single and Paired read pipelines

 We use `bwa` to map reads as part of the pipeline.
 Downstream analysis of the mapping is agnostic to mate pairing.